emkelley/halcyon/server/Readme.md

 # Halcyon Server

+This bot is extremely customized to my needs so keep that in mind if you want to use it.
+To get it running, you'll need to fill out the values in config_example.json.
+Use the links and guide below to help with that:

 - Get your twitch bot OAuth token password [over here](https://twitchapps.com/tmi/)
 - Get your spotify auth refresh token by following the steps below.